mindgruve/initr/README.md

 ### Types

 The example above doesn't tell you much about how Initr really works yet, but you can probably start to see where this is going.
 Give a quick once over on the code above.
 You can see three different types which are built into Initr, then another with no type.

+All of the typed dependencies can include a `done` function.
+This function will be called after the dependency has been loaded and called.
+It is passed elements found from your `selector`, as well as the dependency itself.
+View `demos/javascript/initr.config.js` for a working example.

 Now, let's break down the types of dependencies we can pass into `initr`.

 #### $.fn